Coligny calendar: The triple marks

 The triple marks are by far the most complex notations, composed of three main patterns.
 They do not always repeat across the years.
 The first pattern assigns possible triplet positions which start on the same offset as the first PRINI term in the month, moving down a day in each of the following MAT or ANM months.
 The first triplet starts on Days 1-2-3 of SAMONIOS in Year 1, Days 2-3-4 in RIVROS, and so on following the MAT sequence of months.
 The equivalent sequence starts on Days 1-2-3 of GIAMONIOS in Year 3 and follows the ANM months, so mirroring one intercalary period to the other.

-If a triplet cannot be completed before the end of a coicise because it starts on Days 14 and 15, or 14a and 15a, or just 14a of a 29-day month, then the triple marks changes to NSDS and DSNS.
-If a triplet starts only on day 15, or day 15a, then it changes to a single N.

 A second pattern, again following the MAT/ANM sequence, determines which triplets of the first pattern will manifest from year to year.
 This means the triple mark on a day/month of one year may not be found on the same day/month in another year.

 A third pattern adds another IIT on Day 21(6a), the last day of the visible moon, adding to another mark if already there, resulting in each Day 21 holding either TIT, ITT, or IIT.

 The triple marks undergo many changes as other notations are added.
-Days with N forms of notation overwrite the whole ‘day’ notation, e.g. IIT MD becomes just N, while ITI D AMB becomes just N. Days are moved and exchanged, often overwritten and lost, intercalary borrowed days are marked with N, and so on.
+Days with N forms of notation overwrite the whole 'day' notation, e.g. IIT MD becomes just N, while ITI D AMB becomes just N. Days are moved and exchanged, often overwritten and lost, intercalary borrowed days are marked with N, and so on.
 The result turns a complex pattern of triple marks into visual chaos.